satyasahithivakkalanka/book_pricing_analytics/README.md

 - Matplotlib
 - Seaborn
 - Statsmodels
+- Scikit-learn (TF-IDF)
+- NLTK / TextBlob (Sentiment Analysis)

 These tools were used for:

 - Data collection
 - Data storage
 - Statistical analysis
+- Natural language processing
 - Data visualization

 ---

-# 9. Conclusion
+# 10. Conclusion

 This project demonstrated a **complete data analytics workflow**, starting from automated web scraping to advanced data analysis and interpretation.

 The results showed that **book prices are not strongly influenced by ratings or title characteristics**.
 However, small pricing differences based on title sentiment were observed.
+Additionally, NLP analysis of book titles revealed common language patterns used in book marketing but showed limited impact on pricing or ratings.

-The project highlights the value of **data-driven decision-making** and demonstrates how real-world data can be transformed into meaningful insights.
+The project highlights the value of **data-driven decision-making** and demonstrates how real-world data can be transformed into meaningful insights using statistical analysis and natural language processing.